 Boosted by its popularity on social media and a new ferry terminal at La Spezia, the number of tourists visiting the Cinque Terre reached a peak of 2.5 million people in 2016.
 That’s a crazy number for five such tiny villages!

-For now, hiking and train passes can be bought on arrival in the area – see my Cinque Terre Travel Guide for all the practicals.
+For now, hiking and train passes can be bought on arrival in the area – see the Cinque Terre Travel Guide for all the practicals.
 Proceeds of the passes are used to support the farmers and upkeep of the land, provide vital tourist services, and promote eco-compatible development.
 Spread out a bit, stay longer, travel slower, and you can do your bit to support this effort.
 And you’ll have a better trip.
 After all the Cinque Terre is not just the five villages, it’s a whole National Park.

 Thankfully, as the majority of day trippers tread the same route, there are plenty of opportunities to find your own little piece of paradise.